-In order to maintain Satisfactory Academic Progress students must maintain a GPA of 3.5 or higher and complete course work on time.
-Incompletes (“I” grades) may become permanent unless course work is completed within twelve months.
-Students receiving Incompletes must schedule a meeting with the Director of Graduate Studies to discuss their plans for completing this work.
-On graduate transcripts permanent Incompletes and grades lower than B- are interpreted as failures.
-Students receiving more than eight credit hours of failing grades will be liable for a recommendation to the Graduate School for termination by the Department.
+In order to maintain Satisfactory Academic Progress, students must maintain a GPA of 3.5 or higher and complete course work on time.
+Incomplete grades (“I” grades) may become permanent unless course work is completed within twelve months.
+On graduate transcripts, grades lower than B- are interpreted as failures.
+Students receiving more than eight credit hours of failing grades will be liable for termination by the Graduate School.

 Ph.D.
 Qualifying Examinations